raspberrypilearning/rainbow-run/en/step_2.md

 --- task ---

-From the **Parts** folder, drag a 'Ramp_StraightDown' into the Scene view.
+From the **Parts** folder, drag a 'StraightDown' into the Scene view.
 Position the ramp in front of the goal.

 **Tip:** You can either use the 'Move' tool to position the ramp or enter the transform position numbers X=`3`, Y=`1.5`, Z=`-3.3`: